Generic selectors

 Next, we add an 8oz package of sliced mushrooms.
 I used baby Bellas but any mushroom will work.
 Also, add the spices listed below and simmer until all the veggies have reduced in size and the mushrooms have released their liquid.

 Finally, we drain our Soy Curls and add them to the mix along with an entire 32oz carton of low sodium veg broth.
-Bring that to a slow boil and stir in 1 tsp of Apple Cider Vinegar and a Bay Leaf.
+Bring that to a slow boil and stir in 1 teaspoon of Apple Cider Vinegar and a Bay Leaf.

 jordan helpingFor the Dumplings: